 YTDCALG determines the alignment of text and images within a table data cell.
-It is generated into tags within any pre-generated skeletons:
+It is generated into [assign the value for TD in your book] tags within any pre-generated skeletons:

-If NONE is specified for YTDCALG, the ALIGN attribute is not generated for the HTML tag and browsers assume the default value of LEFT.
+If \NONE is specified for YTDCALG, the ALIGN attribute is not generated for the [assign the value for TD in your book] HTML tag and browsers assume the default value of LEFT.